rbrutherford3/Task-Master-Android/README.md

 ### `TaskDraw.java`

-This large class is the heart of the program and contains all the methods and informatino necessary for constructing a Java AWT canvas and displaying the current `Task` and `TaskGroup` information.
+This large class is the heart of the program and contains all the methods and information necessary for constructing a Java AWT canvas and displaying the current `Task` and `TaskGroup` information.
 It basically draws everything necessary for the display.

 ### `GroupPopup.java`

-In case the the canvas in `TaskDraw` becomes too crowded in any given area, tha `Task` objects are combined into a `TaskGroup`, which, when tappped, shows the popup object provided by this class to display the individual tasks in the group.
+In case the the canvas in `TaskDraw` becomes too crowded in any given area, tha `Task` objects are combined into a `TaskGroup`, which, when tapped, shows the popup object provided by this class to display the individual tasks in the group.
 For example:

 ![alt text](screen_shot_popup.gif "Screen shot")